ThomWright/ThomWright.github.io/_posts/2022-05-24-at-least-once-delivery.md

 - [Implementing Stripe-like Idempotency Keys in Postgres](https://brandur.org/idempotency-keys)
 - [Akka: Message Delivery](https://doc.akka.io/docs/akka/current/general/message-delivery-reliability.html#discussion-what-does-at-most-once-mean-)
 - [Exactly-Once Delivery May Not Be What You Want](https://brooker.co.za/blog/2014/11/15/exactly-once.html) (Edited to add this link, which covers similar content)

+EDIT: I found an [article](https://exactly-once.github.io/posts/exactly-once-delivery/) claiming that **exactly-once processing is possible**, but **exactly-once delivery** is not.
+I think we have the same conclusions but with different definitions.
+Definitions are hard.
+Their definition of **message processing**:

+> A message is processed when all side-effects of the procedure used to handle that message are durably persisted.

+My definition of processing was more about "the bit between the start and the end".
+While no message delivery system can guarantee that this happens exactly once, it is indeed perfectly possible in many (but not all) cases to produce side-effects exactly once (if the delivery system willing to keep retrying long enough), and often this is all that is needed.